run2bizdocs/documentation/en-us/docs/builder/advanced-options/report-file.md

 Title: Report file
-Description:At this point, it is not possible to create a report in the Neuro itself.
+Description:At this point, it is not possible to create a report in the Builder itself.
 This functionality only refers to uploading a report file.
 # Report file

-At this point, it is not possible to create a report in the Neuro itself.
+At this point, it is not possible to create a report in the Builder itself.
 This functionality only refers to uploading a report file.

 ## How to access

-Access the feature by navigating the menu Neuro > Resources >  Report upload.
+Access the feature by navigating the menu Builder > Resources >  Report upload.

 ## Preconditions